![]() |

 -L4_ENOSYS | The kernel does not support direct interrupt forwarding. |

-Definition at line 296 of file irq.h.
+both must have the permission L4_CAP_FPAGE_S.
+Definition at line 299 of file irq.h.

 References l4_irq_bind_vcpu_u(), and l4_utcb().